Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Learn Kapalabhati pranayama (skull-shining breath) with step-by-step instructions.
 Discover its energising benefits, proper technique & body-type guidance.

-Kapalabhati is a dynamic breathing technique involving quick, forceful exhales through the nose with passive inhales.
+Kapalabhati is a dynamic breath using quick, forceful exhales through the nose with passive inhales.
 It energises the body, clears the mind, strengthens Agni, and may support detoxification.
-It is particularly beneficial for Kapha types and is best practised in the morning on an empty stomach.
+It is especially good for Kapha types and is best practised in the morning on an empty stomach.

 What Is Kapalabhati?

-Kapalabhati literally translates as "skull-shining" (kapala = skull, bhati = shining/illuminating).
-The name refers to the clarity and luminosity that practitioners experience in the mind after this practice — as if the skull has been polished from within.
+Kapalabhati literally means "skull-shining" (kapala = skull, bhati = shining).
+The name points to the clarity and luminosity practitioners feel in the mind after this practice.
+As if the skull has been polished from within.

-Technically classified as a Shatkarma (purification practice) rather than a pranayama in the Hatha Yoga tradition, Kapalabhati is one of the six cleansing techniques described in the Hatha Yoga Pradipika.
-It sits at the intersection of breath work and internal cleansing, making it uniquely powerful.
+Technically it is a Shatkarma (purification practice) rather than a pranayama in the Hatha Yoga tradition.
+One of the six cleansing techniques described in the Hatha Yoga Pradipika.
+It sits at the intersection of breath work and internal cleansing, which makes it uniquely powerful.

-The technique is deceptively simple: rapid, rhythmic exhalations driven by the abdominal muscles, with passive, automatic inhalations between each pump.
-Yet within this simplicity lies a profound effect on energy, clarity, digestion, and emotional state.
+The technique is deceptively simple.
+Rapid, rhythmic exhalations driven by the abdominal muscles, with passive, automatic inhalations between each pump.
+Yet within that simplicity sits a profound effect on energy, clarity, digestion, and emotional state.

 How Kapalabhati Works